 - Girls, Inc. of the Central Coast

 - The Village Project, Inc.

 The CLP is funded through a partnership between The David and Lucile Packard, James Irvine and William and Flora Hewlett foundations to strengthen small nonprofit organizations serving low-income people and communities of color in the San Francisco Bay Area, San Joaquin Valley and the Central Coast.
 For more information visit: www.communityleadershipproject.org.

 Literacy Campaign for Monterey County

-Non-point source pollution projects and monitoring funds and grantmaking was a PG&E Special Environmental Project (SEP) of the Central Coast Regional Water Quality Control Board of the California Environmental Protection Agency.
-Community Foundation manages the funds (initially $4.75 million) and grantmaking process.
+Non-point source pollution projects and monitoring funds and grant making were a PG&E Special Environmental Project (SEP) of the Central Coast Regional Water Quality Control Board of the California Environmental Protection Agency.
+The Community Foundation for Monterey County manages the funds (initially $4.75 million) and grant making process.
 Multi-year grants have been awarded to nonprofit and public agencies so they can develop, implement, and monitor impacts of projects to reduce runoff of sediment, fertilizer, nutrients, pesticides, herbicides, and other pollutants from commercial agriculture and other activities into Elkhorn Slough, Moss Landing Harbor, and tributary watersheds.
-Final grants will be awarded in 2013.
+Final grant were awarded in 2014.